Anger, Despair and Relief Felt Across Connecticut Wednesday as Trump Defeats Harris

 “America typically regresses instead of progresses,” said Hernandez, who added that immigration was an important issue to her.
 “I didn’t want to vote for the candidate that wants to do mass deportations.”

-Another Central student said she was shocked that Harris lost to Trump.
+Emily Fagan, a Central student from Plainville, said she was shocked that Harris lost to Trump.

-“I definitely wasn’t expecting it at all,” Emily Fagan from Plainville said.
+“I definitely wasn’t expecting it at all,” she said.
 “It definitely made me feel a little bit nervous, but it is what it is.”

 But Brian Garrow, a Somers resident and Central student, said he is looking forward to the next four years.